juanii/OnePIF/README.md

 ## Disclaimer

 This software is provided as-is without any warranty of any kind.
-I take no responsability or liabiity for any damage it may cause.
+I take no responsability or liability for any damage it may cause.
 If it breaks your data you can keep its pieces.

 **Vaults often contain very sensitive information.
 Thoroughly check imported data for completeness and correctess before deleting the original files.**